techidaily/site-desktop-recording/source/_posts/updated-in-2024-in-depth-insight-on-selecting-superior-valheim-seeds.md

 ![valheim-seeds-2](https://images.wondershare.com/filmora/article-images/valheim-seeds-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/620kcQ7Dw7w?si=a5ussGs5HV7sG3hF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 It is regarded as the ideal seed for the speedrunners in Valheim.
 Players in this world seed can spawn within a starter island with roughly four runes, close by traders and nearby bosses.
 The biomes here are in a distinct starter continent, plus the fifth boss can be likened to be as close as a raft that skips away.
 This seed is the perfect realm for the players that want to speedrun their game.
 While this world comes with four bosses, Haldor is on the Island as well.
 More so, players will find the fifth boss on a neighboring island.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Xa2_mFu-obA?si=_xDGF1pv-dnuaDOr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3.Seed: 0V5BZHkqY4